Picture at SCA Seattle 2018 - Cafe Femenino Foundation with Isabel, Victor & Claudia from Peru.

 Quinoa Cultivation & Education Project

 The objective of this project is to reintroduce quinoa in the areas of coffee cultivation and to promote the incorporation of quinoa in the local diet.
-Through this project, 50 organic home gardens and three organic school gardens were implemented with a focus on quinoa and amaranth cultivation.
-A total of seven workshops were given to 580 women members of the coffee associations of ASPAPE and ASPROAGRO from Lambayeque, ASPRO and APCU from Cajamarca, and UCAM and Gran Vilaya in the Amazonas region.
+Through this project, organic home and school gardens were implemented with a focus on quinoa and amaranth cultivation.
+Workshops have been given to women members of the coffee associations of ASPAPE and ASPROAGRO from Lambayeque, ASPRO and APCU from Cajamarca, and UCAM and Gran Vilaya in the Amazonas region.
 Workshops included the following activities:

 - Educational workshops on the importance of nutrition and how quinoa helps to combat malnutrition.